You are currently viewing Understanding Lustre Performance: Throughput in High-Demand Scenarios

 – Single Node Throughput

-While individual nodes in a Lustre setup (e.g., an OSS with SSDs) might deliver 400-500 MB/s per drive, multiple OSS nodes can be combined to exponentially increase the throughput.
+While individual nodes in a Lustre setup (e.g., an OSS with NVME) might deliver 6GB/s per drive, multiple OSS nodes can be combined to exponentially increase the throughput.
 In an AI workload scenario, each OSS provides independent access paths, meaning clients don’t have to compete for data access, as they would in an NFS setup.

 – Cluster-Level Throughput